prathamesh-1583/data_structure_visualizer/README.md

   - Built-in tutorials and examples to guide users through different data structures and their operations.
   - Explanatory notes and tips to enhance understanding and learning.

-- **Customizable Experience**
-  - Customize the visual appearance of the data structures to suit your preferences.
-  - Supports various themes and color schemes for a comfortable and personalized user experience.

 - **Collaborative Learning**
   - Share work with peers or instructors for collaborative learning and feedback.
   - Planned integration with popular learning management systems and collaboration platforms.